-GLOBUS TASK CANCEL(1)
+GLOBUS TASK CANCEL

 DESCRIPTION

-The globus task cancel command cancels a specific task which you own or all tasks which you own.
 This includes not only currently executing tasks, but also any queued tasks which you may have which have not started execution.

-You must either provide the --all option or a TASK_ID.
+You must either provide the '--all' option or a 'TASK_ID'.

 OPTIONS